Dell PowerConnect: 5500 series

-The 5500 series are often used as Top Of Rack (TOR) switches and client access-switches in wiring cabinets in offices or campus networks.
+The 5500 series are often used as Top Of Rack (TOR) switches and client access switches in wiring cabinets in offices or campus networks.
 The 5500P series are mainly client access switches connecting VOIP phones and (daisy chained or directly connected) workstations.
-The -P series are also used to power other devices than phones, such as WiFi Access-points, IP camera's or thin clients.
+The -P series are also used to power other devices than phones, such as WiFi access points, IP cameras or thin clients.

 The 5500 series are stackable to combine several 5500-series switches into one virtual switch.

 The 5500 series switches are mainly designed to be pure layer 2 switches but it has some very basic layer 3 capabilities.
 Other standard features are enhanced VOIP support where the switch automatically recognizes connected VOIP devices and configure VOIP quality of service and a VOIP-VLAN.
 This feature will only work optimally in small VOIP networks.
 There is also iSCSI optimization and auto-configuration, though Dell does not support them with their EqualLogic family of storage arrays.
-The switch also supports IEEE 802.1X (Dot1x) port-authentication.
+The switch also supports IEEE 802.1X (Dot1x) port authentication.
 Although they were meant as the follow-up for the EqualLogic certified 5400 switches, the 5500's never passed the acceptance tests: problems with latency -especially in stacked setups- prevented certification.
 Although they can work in small EQL (and other iSCSI) SAN networks they should be seen as campus-access switches and not as SAN switches.